jdmota/quasejs/packages/unit/README.md

 - Let's you know about errors that happened after tests have finished.
 - Ctrl+C lets you interrupt tests, and after hooks are still called.
 - After calling Ctrl+C 3 times, child processes will be killed, and pending tests will be reported.
+- If tests finish, but their processes don't, resources that were left open are reported.
 - `--debug` mode on Node.
 - `--inspect` and `--inspect-brk` work too (but force concurrency `1`).
 - `--random [seed]` support.